 Work and leadership experience

-Work and leadership experience is not a requirement for citizens of South Africa who apply to SISSA.
+Work and leadership experience are not a requirement for citizens of South Africa who apply to SISSA.
 However, it will be a merit if you have demonstrated work and leadership experience.
-In this case, please use our forms to provide 1-2 letter of reference and proof of work and leadership experience.
-You can find the forms on the webpage for SISSA.
+In this case, please read about the required documents to see how you should prove your experience in your scholarship application(s).

-Leadership experience involves the experience to lead other colleagues/organisations, mandate to influence the development strategy for the organisation you work at, allocate tasks to colleagues and familiarity with decision-making processes.
+Leadership experience involves the experience to lead other colleagues/organizations, mandate to influence the development strategy for the organization you work at, allocate tasks to colleagues and familiarity with decision-making processes.

 If you are in a current employment, you are advised to discuss your application with your employer.
 It is also your responsibility to ensure that you will be granted a leave of absence from your work or will be released in time, in case you are selected for a scholarship.
 SI will not intervene in this.